dib-lab/2020-paper-sourmash-gather/manuscript.md

 dependent on the reference database.
 This may present challenges: for example, in many cases the exact reference strains present in the metagenome will not be present in the database.
-This manifests in two ways in Figure @fig:mapping.
-First, for real metagenomes, there is a systematic mismatch between the hash content and the mapping content (green line), because mapping software is more permissive in the face of small variants than k-mer-based exact matching.
+This manifests in two ways - see Figure @fig:mapping.
+First, for real metagenomes, there is a systematic mismatch between the hash content and the mapping content (green line), because mapping software is more permissive in the face of variants than k-mer-based exact matching.
 Moreover, many of the lower rank genomes in the plot are from the same species but different *strains* as the higher ranked genomes, suggesting that strain-specific portions of the